invokemedia/ansible-basicauth-nginx/README.md

 Requirements
 ------------

 This role assumes you already have Nginx installed.

 It also assumes you have a line in your Nginx conf like `try_files $uri $uri`.
+Then it will append below that line, the basic auth settings.

 Installation
 ------------